by Alex Vikoulov

 About the Author:

-Alex Vikoulov is a futurist, digital philosopher, neo-transcendentalist, cosmist, transhumanist singularitarian, consciousness researcher, evolutionary cyberneticist, essayist, media commentator, painter, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution," "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics," "The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence" (2019).
+Alex Vikoulov is a futurist, digital philosopher, neo-transcendentalist, cosmist, transhumanist singularitarian, consciousness researcher, evolutionary cyberneticist, essayist, media commentator, painter, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution," "The Origins of Us: Evolutionary Emergence and The Omega Point Cosmology," "The Physics of Time: D-Theory of Time & Temporal Mechanics," "The Intelligence Supernova: Essays on Cybernetic Transhumanism, The Simulation Singularity & The Syntellect Emergence," "Theology of Digital Physics: Phenomenal Consciousness, The Cosmic Self & The Pantheistic Interpretation of Our Holographic Reality."
 Lives in Burlingame, California (San Francisco Bay Area).
 More Bio...

 Follow us ↴